by K.M. Richards

 On December 23, 1961 Norwood Patterson put KICU-TV/43 on the air with a schedule typical of an independent UHF in those days ... movies, a handful of off-network reruns and syndication, and a local kiddie show hosted by "B'wana Don", later adding high school football and basketball games and other local sports coverage, and network programming not cleared by the Fresno affiliates (notably G.E.
 College Bowl from NBC and The Nurses from CBS in the 1963-64 and 1964-65 seasons, adding NBC's The Bell Telephone Hour and Let's Make A Deal the season after that).
 KCSM-TV/14 received its CP within the following year and began operation October 12, 1964.
 Modesto received a channel 17 allocation to replace the one moved to San Francisco and was the channel specified in the original application for KLOC-TV that year, only to be replaced by channel 19 two months before beginning operations in 1966 because the transmitter site ended up short-spaced by 11 miles to ...
 KSAN-TV!

-Meanwhile, Patterson made a deal with Metromedia, which had been built on the foundation of the two owned-and-operated stations of the DuMont Network as Metropolitan Broadcasting and had expanded to California with their 1960 purchase of KOVR/13 Stockton from Gannett and 1963 purchase of KTTV/11 from the Los Angeles Times; Metromedia was eager to acquire a station in the growing San Francisco market but found none of the VHF station owners willing to sell and, deciding it was better to purchase and upgrade an existing UHF station than to build one from scratch, purchased KSAN-TV for $1,210,000.
+It soon became obvious why Patterson put channel 32 back on the air for a few hours everyday; the San Francisco Examiner's Dwight Newton reported that Patterson had been negotiating since October 1965 with Metromedia, which had been built on the foundation of the two owned-and-operated stations of the DuMont Network as Metropolitan Broadcasting and had expanded to California with their 1960 purchase of KOVR/13 Stockton from Gannett and 1963 purchase of KTTV/11 from the Los Angeles Times; Metromedia was eager to acquire a station in the growing San Francisco market but found none of the VHF station owners willing to sell and, deciding it was better to purchase and upgrade an existing UHF station than to build one from scratch, purchased KSAN-TV for $1,210,000 (on top of the $10,000 per month they reportedly paid Patterson on their option to purchase).
 Approval of the sale was delayed while the FCC considered changing ownership limits, during which time KSAN-TV limped along with its simulcast of KICU-TV, going dark when the sale to Metromedia was approved on March 22, 1968.

-In the year that elapsed between Metromedia's offer to KQED and its formal acceptance, it seemed -- as the San Mateo Times phrased it -- that KNEW-TV was "all but going out of business," operating only 28 hours a week and airing only programs owned by its parent company.
-Metromedia went dark in the Bay Area on April 15, 1971 (coincidentally, KUDO/38, which would become KVOF-TV three years later, did so on the same day); ten days later KQEC filed to change its CP to the channel 32 facilities on Mt.
+On April 26, 1971 KQEC filed to change its CP to the channel 32 facilities on Mt.
 Sutro and began operation June 28, 1971, only to find themselves unable to properly program both stations separately; on April 5, 1972 they were given a 90-day waiver to simulcast KQED on KQEC and channel 32 again went dark two months after that waiver expired, on September 2.